Viability and Arbitrage under Knightian Uncertainty: Proof of the Theorems

 Let $(\cH,\tau, \le\cI,\cR)$ be a given financial market.
 Recall that $(\cH,\tau)$ is a metrizable topological vector space; we write $\cH^\prime$ for its topological dual.
 We let $\cH^\prime_+$ be the set of all positive functionals, i.e., $\varphi \in \cH^\prime_+$ provided that $\varphi(X) \ge 0$ for every $X \geq 0$ and $X \in \cH$.

 The following functional generalizes the notion of super-replication functional from the probabilistic to our order-theoretic framework.
 It plays a central role in our analysis.
 For $X \in \cH$, let

-Following the standard convention, we set $\cD(X)$ to plus infinity, when the above set is empty.
 Note that $\cD$ is extended real valued.
 In particular, it takes the value $+\infty$ when there are no super-replicating portfolios.
 It might also take the value $-\infty$ if there is no lower bound.

-We observe first that the absence of free lunches with vanishing risk can be equivalently described by the statement that the super-replication functional $\cD$ assigns a strictly positive value to all relevant contracts.
+We observe first that the absence of free lunches with vanishing risk can be equivalently described by the statement that the super-replication functional $\cD$ assigns a strictly positive value to all relevant claims.

 \begin{prp} The financial market is strongly free of arbitrage if and only if $\cD(R) >0$ for every $R \in \cR$. \end{prp} \begin{proof} Suppose $\{\ell_n\}_{n=1}^\infty \subset \cI$ is a free lunch with vanishing risk.
 Then, there is $R^* \in \cR$ and $\{e_n\}_{n=1}^{\infty} \subset \cH_+$ with $e_{n}\stackrel{\tau}{\rightarrow}0$ so that $e_n+\ell_n\ogeq R^*$.
 In view of the definition, we obtain $\cD(R^*) \le 0$.